Individualized Healthcare Plans and Emergency Care Plans

 Background

 The IHP is a document based on the nursing process.
 Since emerging in the 1970s, the nursing process is the cornerstone of nursing practice, using a scientific approach in the identification and solution of health problems in nursing practice (Hermann, 2005).
 The American Nurses Association (ANA) and NASN define the nursing process as a “circular, continuous and dynamic critical‐thinking process comprised of six steps and that is client‐centered, interpersonal, collaborative, and universally applicable” (American Nurses Association [ANA] & NASN, 2011, p.
 76).
 Documentation of these steps for individual students who have healthcare issues results in the development of an IHP, a variation of the nursing care plan.
-The term IHP refers to all care plans developed by the school nurse, especially those for students who require complex health services on a daily basis or have an illness that could result in a health crisis.
+The term IHP refers to all care plans developed by the school nurse, especially those for students who require complex health services daily or have an illness that could result in a health crisis.
 These students may also have an Individualized Education Plan (IEP), a 504 Student Accommodation Plan to ensure school nursing services and access to the learning environment, or an Emergency Care Plan (ECP) for staff caring for these students (Hermann, 2005).

 Rationale